Rylstone, New South Wales: District events

 The Rylstone and District Agricultural Show happens late February each year.
 The RDAS was formed and the first show was held on 17 April 1937.
 Prior to that, the Rylstone Horticultural Society formed 1 August 1892 ran shows, with the first show occurring 9 November 1892.

 The Rylstone Street Feast is a food and wine event that occurs each November.
 Rylstone main street is closed and tables and stalls are set up along the street.
 The event showcases the region's produce.

 Established in 2011, the Rylstone Classic is an annual motoring event attracting over 200 classic Mini vehicles to the region.
 The two-day event departs from the Central Coast of New South Wales and tours the scenic roads of the mid-west, travelling either via the south through the Blue Mountains or via the north through the Bylong Valley.
-The overnight event centres activities on the town's central pub, the Globe Hotel Rylstone and brings almost 400 tourists to the area and surrounds.
+The overnight event centres activities on the town's central pub and brings almost 400 tourists to the area and surrounds.

 Rylstone is predominantly an agricultural community with wool, sheep, cattle, wine grapes, and olives, being among the main pursuits.
 Coal mining and cement production are also significant employers in the community with these works being located in the nearby town of Kandos.